DanielMorales2000/BankInc_MarketPlace/README.md

 ## Project State

-The project meets most of the requirements, however, given certain inconveniences that I had these days, I had delays and some things are missing such as responsiveness, I apologize and thank you for your time.
+The project meets most of the requirements, however, given certain inconveniences that I had these days, I had delays and some things are missing such as responsiveness or the image slider, I apologize and thank you for your time.